 You are free to use your browser or user agent’s settings and/or add-ons to block or remove any cookies set by the Ate Up With Motor website or its embedded content providers.
 However, please note that some site features and/or site content may not function without cookies.
 For example, you may not be able to hide the notification banners or change certain accessibility settings, and previously saved preferences may be lost.
 (Again, if you use multiple devices, multiple browsers, and/or multiple other user agents, deleting or blocking cookies on one device, browser, or user agent does not usually affect cookies on the others.)

 Categories of Cookies Used

 You should keep in mind that your actions and/or choices on this website (e.g., changing or updating your accessibility settings) may set additional cookies, change the durations of current ones, and/or remove certain cookies entirely.
 Also, the settings of your browser (or other user agent) may affect how long cookies remain on your browser, other user agent, or device.
 For example (but without limitation), if your browser is set to automatically clear your browsing history each time you close the browser, doing so may remove all saved cookies, regardless of their normal durations.
 Additionally, if your browser (or other user agent) crashes rather than being closed properly, session cookies may not be deleted as they ordinarily would be.

 As noted above, you can also review these cookie categories and/or fine-tune your available choices by going to the Privacy Tools page and clicking “Access Your Privacy and Cookie Preferences.”
-Please note that while the cookie descriptions presented in this Cookie Notice and the ones listed in the Cookie Settings menu accessed through the “Access Your Privacy and Cookie Preferences” button are intended to be substantially the same (save for minor variations in formatting and text style), in the event of any substantive discrepancy between those versions, the Cookie Notice version below shall govern and control.
+Please note that while the cookie descriptions presented in this Cookie Notice and the ones listed in the Cookie Settings menu accessed through the “Access Your Privacy and Cookie Preferences” button are intended to be substantially the same (save for minor variations in formatting and text style, and some slight context-based differences in the instructions in the PayPal® Buttons section for hiding the “Support Ate Up With Motor” box), in the event of any substantive discrepancy between those versions, the Cookie Notice version below shall govern and control.